In Africa, one in five people faced hunger in 2020. The number of hungry people continues to rise.

 - Educational support for children helps them stay in school, better preparing them for the future and helping to establish generational resilience.

 How can I help hungry children and families in Africa?

 - Pray for children and families affected by famine and hunger crises in Africa.

-- Be a superhero and sponsor a child.
-Supporting World Vision’s child sponsorship program is the most powerful way you can help fight poverty at the family and community level.
-When you sponsor a child, you provide access to life-saving basics like nutritious food, healthcare, clean water, education, and more.
-You will help change a child’s life story and the life of their family and community.
+- Sponsor a child.
+World Vision’s sponsorship program is the most powerful way you can help fight poverty at the family and community level.
+When you sponsor a child, you empower them, their family, and their community by helping them establish sustainable access to basics like nutritious food, healthcare, clean water, quality education, and more.

 History of hunger and famine in Africa

 A look back at some of Africa’s major food crises shows conditions still faced by many Africans today: poverty, drought, conflict, and environmental degradation due to overgrazing, deforestation, and other types of environmental damages.

 1968 to 1980s — A drought in the Sahel region led to 1 million deaths in Burkina Faso, Chad, Mali, Mauritania, and Niger.

 1980 to 1981 — Drought and conflict led to widespread hunger in Uganda.